Student Powered Improvement Logo

 Six guiding principles are the foundation of student-powered improvement.

-Distilled from powerful examples of student-powered improvement around the country, the six guiding principles help ensure that the youth involved can work from a place of agency and empowerment.
+Distilled from powerful examples of student-powered improvement around the country, the six guiding principles and the mindsets behind them help ensure that the youth involved can work from a place of agency and empowerment.
 The principles operationalize equity.
 They move teams towards joy and connection.
 And, they foster authentic and meaningful partnerships to address challenging problems.

 Center historically and currently marginalized youth